bearkerb/tp/docs/UserGuide.md

 📌**Note:**
 - Any additional input after `ljob` command will be ignored.
-- `list` without any jobs will show you empty list, hence recommend you to add some maintenance jobs to the application.
+- `list` without any jobs will show you an empty list, hence you are recommended to add some maintenance jobs to the application before using this command.

 #### 3.2.7 Marking Job as Completed: `mark`
 Updates the status of a maintenance job so that completed tasks can be tracked easily.